MixKage/cipher_vault/README.md

 /// [alphabetCipherVault] - The symbols that can make
 ///  up the animation of the secret
 ///
-/// [minLenghtCipherVault] - Minimum secret length
+/// [minLengthCipherVault] - Minimum secret length
 ///
-/// [maxLenghtCipherVault] - Maximum secret length
+/// [maxLengthCipherVault] - Maximum secret length
 ///
 /// [updateAnimationUpdate] - Animation widget refresh rate
 ///